Lifeni/make-it-beautiful/README.md

 - 📦 **Support for multiple formats**

-  Support code highlighting, code block folding, full text copying, file downloading (some websites need to save as manually due to security policy), temporary editing and other functions.
+  Supports JSON, Markdown, and other formats, and automatically presumes file formats based on URL suffixes.

 - 💾 **Useful features**

-  Code highlighting, code block folding, full text copying, file downloading (some sites need to save as manually due to security policies).
+  Support code highlighting, code block folding, full text copying, file downloading (some websites need to save as manually due to security policy), temporary editing and other functions.

 - 🎨 **Customization options**